-If you have high blood pressure, you’re right to be concerned.
-High blood pressure is called the silent killer for a reason.
+But don’t be fooled – high blood pressure is called the silent killer for a reason.

-Although most high blood pressure doesn’t cause symptoms, it has a devastating effect on our health.
-More than 1,100 people a day die in the US from high blood pressure – that’s someone dying about every 40 seconds.
-It’s one of the leading causes of two of our most feared diseases, heart attack and stroke, and also increases the risk for dementia and kidney failure.
+Although high blood pressure typically doesn’t cause symptoms, it has a devastating effect on our health.
+More than 1,100 people a day die in the U.S. from high blood pressure – that’s someone dying about every 80 seconds.

-Almost all the death, disease, and disability caused by high blood pressure are preventable.
+Most of the death, disease and disability caused by high blood pressure is preventable.

 We just aren’t doing it.

-The Surgeon General’s Call To Action To Control Hypertension notes that only 1 in 4 individuals with high blood pressure has it under control.
+The(opens in a new tab) notes that only 1 in 4 individuals with high blood pressure has it under control.

-As a cardiologist, I think this is unacceptable, so I have come up with the three most important things I want all my patients to know about lowering their blood pressure – and possibly saving their lives.
+Here are the three most important things I want all my patients and clients to know about lowering their blood pressure – and possibly saving their lives.

-If you had a continuously running kitchen faucet, you wouldn’t treat it by bringing a mop.
-You would turn the faucet off.
+High blood pressure is commonly a sign that your metabolism is unhealthy.
+And it probably makes sense to you that the best treatment would be to treat the root cause of your blood pressure.
+For example, if you had a continuously running kitchen faucet, you wouldn’t treat it by bringing a mop.
+Instead, you would turn the faucet off.
 The same logic applies when treating your blood pressure.
-If you have a cause, the best treatment will be eliminating the cause.
+If your metabolism is unhealthy, the best treatment will be healing your metabolism.

 Nobody wants to take medications.
 I get it.
 And I’m a firm believer we all should be selective about any medicines we take (including supplements) and know the benefits and risks.

-However, if you know your blood pressure is regularly over 130/80 mm Hg and you’re doing all you can to treat high blood pressure causes, not taking your blood pressure medications put you at higher risk of heart attack, stroke, and early death.
+However, if you have done all you can to heal your metabolism – and your blood pressure is regularly high (over 130/80 mm Hg) – not taking your blood pressure medications puts you at higher risk of heart attack, stroke, and early death.